DreamerMind/tract-python/README.md

 ## Status

-This project is in alpha state.
+This project is maintained with latest tract version.

 ## Scope

-My personnal usecase is to be able to run benchmarks (+10M inferences) with 'tract' engine.
+Our personnal usecase is to be able to run +10M inferences with 'tract' engine.
+So loading/running NNEF or ONNX is sufficient.

-Ideally I would like to support some others `tract-cli` features:
+We would be happy to support some others `tract-cli` features:
-- [X] load NNEF dir and .tgz or ONNX
-- [X] run simple plan
 - [ ] computing: number of FMA operations
 - [ ] computing: profiling infos

+(Thought it would be better to extract from `tract-cli` a `tract-profile` crate first in original repo to avoid code duplicate)
 We do not have the bandwith to do more and welcome any contributor that would wish to add more features.